facebook/react-native-website/website/versioned_docs/version-0.72/accessibility.md

 </View>
 ```

-In the above example, we can't get accessibility focus separately on 'text one' and 'text two'.
-Instead we get focus on a parent view with 'accessible' property.
+In the above example, accessibility focus is only available on the parent view with the `accessible` property, and not individually for 'text one' and 'text two'.

 ### `accessibilityLabel`

-When a view is marked as accessible, it is a good practice to set an accessibilityLabel on the view, so that people who use VoiceOver know what element they have selected.
-VoiceOver will read this string when a user selects the associated element.
+When a view is marked as accessible, it is a good practice to set an `accessibilityLabel` on the view, so that people who use VoiceOver or TalkBack know what element they have selected.
+A screen reader will verbalize this string when the associated element is selected.

-To use, set the `accessibilityLabel` property to a custom string on your View, Text or Touchable:
+To use, set the `accessibilityLabel` property to a custom string on your View, Text, or Touchable:

 ```tsx
 <TouchableOpacity